 Completion of the program will be based on the following criteria:

-The Chamber will also be opening a Small Business Sustainability Center in conjunction with the program launch.
-The Center will be located in the Chamber office and will be available to Sustainability Program participants for meetings, consultations, or for any other purpose.
+The Chamber houses a Small Business Sustainability Center in conjunction with the program launch.
+The Center is located in the Chamber office and is available to Sustainability Program participants for meetings, consultations, or for any other purpose.
 The Center will feature a workspace, meeting space, resources, and audio visual materials.